highbyte/dotnet-6502/docs/systems/oric/overview.md

 ## Not yet implemented

-- Cassette signal input/output and tape transport emulation.
+- Cassette pulse input/output, tape recording/`CSAVE`, and software that bypasses the Atmos ROM with a custom pulse loader.
 - Microdisc or Jasmin floppy controllers and disk images.
 - Printer output, joystick interfaces, snapshots and Oric-specific monitor commands.
 - Cycle-level ULA bus contention and analogue AY output filtering.